 Our students are the core of the MaastrichtMBA programme.
 Students with a broad diversity on nationality, age and even professional background.
 The insights and thoughts of our MBA students describe the true experience of MaastrichtMBA.
 This time we talked with our Dutch student Mirjam Kort.
 She works as Head of Operations at VluchtelingenWerk Zuidwest, a non-governmental organisation who represents the interests of refugees and asylum seekers in the Netherlands.
-Mirjam joined our Executive MBA in February 2020.
+Mirjam joined our On-Campus track in February 2020.

 I have a background in international business and strategic management, but having been in the workplace for quite a while now triggered me to start studying again.
 When attending university after high school, much of the theory is just that… theory.
 With more work and management experience, I can apply some of the things we learn to the work environment immediately.
 Moreover, some of the (worldwide issues) we address in-group sessions are much more interesting since we have more work and life experience to share than we would have at the age of 18.

 Attending a program with people from various cultural backgrounds and different work experiences is important to me.
 As I like to be inspired by my fellow students, to get new perspectives and to make use of each other as sparring partners.

-With life and society moving ever faster, I like to use the Executive MBA track for reflection on the decisions I take in my work and on the leadership path I want to choose.
+With life and society moving ever faster, I like to use the On-Campus track for reflection on the decisions I take in my work and on the leadership path I want to choose.
 For me personal leadership and personal growth are the most important ‘skills’ I want to polish.

 I particularly like the international setting of the program.
 We get the chance to build a network outside our company and country of residence.
 In addition, I like the modular set up, this allows me to combine the MBA with my work and private life.